Search

 • Hold the work piece firmly down on the table and against the fence when pushing the wood through.

-• Ensure that there is adequate support to hold a work piece; use extension tables or roller supports at the side or back for larger pieces.
+• Ensure that there is adequate support to hold a work piece.
+Use extension tables or roller supports at the side or back for larger pieces.
 If an assistant is at the back (outfeed) end of the saw, an extension table should be in place so the back edge is about 1.2 m (4 ft) from the saw blade.
-The assistant should wait for the work piece to reach the edge of the extension table and should not reach toward the saw blade.
+The assistant should stand to one side and wait for the work piece to reach the edge of the extension table.
+Do not not reach toward the saw blade.

 • Feed stock into the blade against the direction of its rotation.